alessimichele/LSA/README.md

 Repository for the project of Information Retrieval @ University of Trieste held by professor Laura Nenzi, DSSC Course, A.Y.
 2023/2024.

 ## Outline of the project
-This project aims to implement different models for Latent Semantic Analysis (LSA) using deep neural networks and SVD techniques, and compare their performances.
-The goal of the assessment is to evaluate the quality of the learnt latent space.
-The following papers were used as starting point to implement the code:
+This project aims to implement different models for Latent Semantic Analysis (LSA) using deep neural networks and SVD techniques and compare their performances.
+The goal of the assessment is to evaluate the quality of the learned latent space.
+The following papers are taken as starting points to implement the code:
 - [Neural Variational Inference for Text Processing](https://arxiv.org/abs/1511.06038)
 - [Unsupervised Neural Generative Semantic Hashing](https://arxiv.org/abs/1906.00671)
 - [Semantic Hashing](https://www.sciencedirect.com/science/article/pii/S0888613X08001813)

-Two deep architecture are implemented: see [here](#autoencoder) and [here](#variationalautoencoder) for details.
+Two deep architectures are implemented: see [here](#autoencoder) and [here](#variationalautoencoder) for details.

 ## Dataset
-The datasets used can be distinguished into two different categories:
+The datasets used can be distinguished into two different categories.
 - dataset inside [data](./data/) folder are small datasets, which comprises:
     - corpus of documents/articles (`.ALL` file)
     - a set of provided queries (`.QRY` file)
-    - for each query, the corresponding relevance judgements (`.REL` file)
+    - for each query, the corresponding relevance judgments (`.REL` file)
 - [20newsgroup](http://qwone.com/~jason/20Newsgroups/) dataset, a large dataset consisting of 20 different classes of documents, divided by topic.
-The dataset is already divided into training and test set, but not contains queries and relevance judgments, hence the assessment is performed with different techinques.
+The dataset is already divided into training and test sets but does not contain queries and relevance judgments, hence the assessment is performed with different techniques.

 ## Structure of the repository
 - [data](./data/) folder contains the following dataset: